graalvm/workshops/vscode-tools-for-micronaut/README.md

 * Enable the Micronaut Control Panel for your application.
 * Open and browse around the Control Panel for your application.
+* Are there missing features for integrating with the Control Panel?
+Please make a note.

 ### Monitor & manage your application in realtime

 ## Autocomplete within properties files